Paraneoplastic cerebellar degeneration

 This topic discusses paraneoplastic cerebellar degeneration (PCD).
 An overview of paraneoplastic syndromes and other paraneoplastic disorders are discussed separately.
 (See "Overview of paraneoplastic syndromes of the nervous system" and "Paraneoplastic syndromes affecting peripheral nerve and muscle" and "Paraneoplastic syndromes affecting the spinal cord and dorsal root ganglia" and "Paraneoplastic and autoimmune encephalitis".)

 The cerebellum is a frequent target of paraneoplastic autoimmunity.
 All paraneoplastic antibodies have been reported in association with PCD [2-17].
-Some of these autoantibodies are associated with specific clinical settings (table 1) that may help focus the search for an underlying occult malignancy.
+Some of these autoantibodies are associated with specific clinical settings (table 1 and table 2) that may help focus the search for an underlying occult malignancy.
 Only two antibodies, anti-Yo and anti-Tr, predominantly associate with cerebellar dysfunction; the other paraneoplastic antibodies often associate with symptoms involving other areas of the nervous system.

 ●The most common among the associated antibodies, anti-Yo antibodies (also called Purkinje cell antibody type 1 or PCA-1) primarily occur in patients with PCD who have breast cancer or tumors of the ovary, endometrium, and fallopian tube (picture 1) [4,5,18-20].
 Rare cases of anti-Yo associated PCD have been described in men with adenocarcinoma [21-25].
 The target antigens of anti-Yo antibodies are the cdr proteins that are expressed by Purkinje cells and ovarian and breast cancers [6,7,26].
 A cytotoxic T cell response against cdr2 has also been identified in these patients .